Joseph Motiki

-Joseph Frederick Motiki (born July 31, 1972) is a Canadian television host, actor, and performer.
+Joseph Frederick Motiki (born July 31, 1972) is a Canadian actor and television host.
 He is best known for hosting the TVOntario children's block The TVOKids Crawlspace and the Food Network game show Ice Cold Cash.

 Early life

 Joseph Motiki was born in Toronto, Ontario after his parents emigrated from their native South Africa to live in Canada.
 He grew up in the Borough of East York and attended high school at East York Collegiate Institute.
 He was an honours student who was active in athletics, and was president of the student government.
 Motiki enrolled at Ryerson University and graduated from their Radio and Television Arts program.